June 2-July 11, 2014

 "I give it a ten out of ten.
 I've taken multiple 'Introduction to Law' classes, and this is without a doubt the most comprehensive and challenging of the lot." --Benjamin Hoerner

-"I just wanted to write to let you know that your course and your instruction was very successful, both in helping me decide I wanted to go to law school and in introducing me to many of the cases I have encountered as a 1L." --Alex Leonard
+"I just wanted to write to let you know that your course and your instruction were very successful, both in helping me decide I wanted to go to law school and in introducing me to many of the cases I have encountered as a 1L." --Alex Leonard

 "Professor Stewart is hilarious and brilliant." --Maya Horgan